World swimming bans transgender athletes from women's events - WHIZ News

 FINA said it recognizes “that some individuals and groups may be uncomfortable with the use of medical and scientific terminology related to sex and sex-linked traits (but) some use of sensitive terminology is needed to be precise about the sex characteristics that justify separate competition categories.”

-In March, Lia Thomas made history in the United States as the first transgender woman to win an NCAA swimming championship.
-She won the 500-yard freestyle.
+In March, Lia Thomas made history in the United States as the first transgender woman to win an NCAA swimming championship, the 500-yard freestyle.

+Thomas said last month on ABC’s “Good Morning America” that she was aiming to become an Olympic swimmer.
+She also disputed those who say she has an unfair biological edge that ruins the integrity of women’s athletics, saying “trans women are not a threat to women’s sports.”

+The University of Pennsylvania didn’t immediately respond to a request for comment from Thomas.

 On Thursday, cycling’s governing body updated its eligibility rules for transgender athletes with stricter limits that will force riders to wait longer before they can compete.